moment-eng/moment-docs/atlas-docs/Installations/kubernetes.md

 ```

 We reference a `staging` cluster here.
+Make sure to copy the atlas.yml you generated locally (in [Getting Started](/atlas-docs/getting-started.md)) to `kubernetes/overlays/staging/atlas.yml`.
 If your environment uses a different name, rename the `kubernetes/overlays/staging` directory to use your environment name.

 ## Kustomize configuration